These homemade healthy peanut butter cups with silky chocolate are so easy and better for you than store-bought versions!

 - 3 tablespoons melted coconut oil divided

-- Prepare a 24-cup mini muffin tin with mini cupcake liners.
+- Prepare a 12-cup muffin tin with cupcake liners -- OR a 24-cup mini muffin tin with mini cupcake liners.
 The liners give the sides of each peanut butter cup that classic ridged edge look.

-- Meanwhile, melt 1-½ tablespoons coconut oil in the microwave.
-Mix with peanut butter in a large bowl until well blended.
+- Meanwhile, melt 1½ tablespoons coconut oil in a large bowl in the microwave.
+Whisk in the peanut butter until well blended.
 Set aside.

-- Once the first chocolate layers have hardened, remove from the refrigerator and pour just enough of the peanut butter mixture, approximately 1 teaspoon, to create a middle layer in each cupcake liner.
+- Once the first chocolate layers have hardened, remove from the refrigerator and pour just enough of the peanut butter mixture to create a middle layer in each cupcake liner.
 Refrigerate for about 10 minutes.

-- Once the peanut butter layer is firm, pour another teaspoonful of the remaining chocolate mixture to create a top layer for each peanut butter cup.
+- Once the peanut butter layer is firm, pour another teaspoonful (or 2-3 teaspoons for regular cupcake liners) of the remaining chocolate mixture to create a top layer for each peanut butter cup.
 Refrigerate for another 10 minutes.

-- Keep refrigerated in an airtight container for up to one week... but I bet they won't even last that long!
+- Keep refrigerated in an airtight container for up to one week.